The Whole Love

-The Whole Love is the eighth studio album by American alternative rock group Wilco, released on September 27, 2011.
+The Whole Love is the eighth studio album by the American rock band Wilco, released on September 27, 2011.
 It is the first Wilco album that was released on their own label dBpm.
 Attendees at Wilco's 2011 Solid Sound Festival at the Massachusetts Museum of Contemporary Art from June 24 to 26 could purchase the first single from the album, "I Might".
 The entire album was streamed live on Wilco's official website for 24 hours between September 3 and 4, 2011, and later streamed on National Public Radio.
 The album packaging and cover art are pieces by Joanne Greenbaum.
 On November 30, 2011, the album received a nomination in the 54th Grammy Awards for Best Rock Album.

 In 2012, it was awarded a gold certification from the Independent Music Companies Association which indicated sales of at least 75,000 copies throughout Europe.

 Reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 83, based on 40 reviews, which indicates "universal acclaim".

 Uncut placed the album at number 15 on its list of "Top 50 albums of 2011".
 Rolling Stone magazine rated it as the 8th best album of 2011.
 Mojo placed the album at number 29 on its list of "Top 50 albums of 2011."